How to Use Licorice on Face According to Ayurvedic Skincare Principles

 Although licorice will help treat pigmentation and inflammation, hydration is vital to healthy skin.
 Lack of moisture or damaged barriers may enhance dullness and sensitivity to make any form of treatment less productive.

-Having applied licorice masks or serums, it is better to apply the best Ayurvedic moisturizer for face in order to lock in the moisture and calm the skin.
-Light herbal creams made to suit warm climate can be comfortable without being too heavy.
+Having applied licorice masks or serums, it is better to apply the best ayurvedic moisturizer for the face in order to lock in the moisture and calm the skin.
+Light herbal creams made to suit a warm climate can be comfortable without being too heavy.

 Irritation can also be avoided by proper layering.
-In learning how to use licorice on face, one should consider applying a treatment with a moisturizer that is nourishing and appropriate to the type of skin.
+After applying licorice treatments, follow with a moisturizer suited to your skin type to support hydration and comfort.
 This method enhances repair and reduces dryness.

 Patients with extremely sensitive skin need to begin with brief contacts and then gradually extend the time as they become more tolerant.

 Consistency is crucial.
 Observable changes in tone and radiance tend to take time, i.e. several weeks.
-The knowledge of the licorice benefits for skin and using licorice on face as a long term habit and not a solution to a problem, is more rewarding.
+Consistent use over time is generally more effective than relying on licorice as a short-term solution.

 There are lifestyle factors like hydration, nutrition, and sleep that affect outcomes.
 Herbal skincare is effective with the help of overall wellness.